2adapt/template-general/README.md

 Reference: https://kit.svelte.dev/docs/creating-a-project

-SvelteKit should be used with svelte@5, but we can still install the svelte@4.
+SvelteKit should be used with svelte@5, but we can still use svelte@4.

-SvelteKit with svelte@5: use the "sv" cli https://github.com/sveltejs/cli https://svelte.dev/blog/sv-the-svelte-cli
+SvelteKit with svelte@5: use the new cli: `sv` https://github.com/sveltejs/cli https://svelte.dev/blog/sv-the-svelte-cli